This tick-borne disease is more terrifying than Lyme.

 What is Powassan Virus?

 Simply put, Powassan virus is a flavivirus.
 You've likely heard of West Nile virus or Zika virus.
-Powassan is related to those.
+Powassan is related to those and is spread through the bite of an infected tick.

 The virus was first discovered in 1958 when a boy became very sick and eventually died from the virus in Powassan, Ontario.
 Thus, that first incident is where the name came from.
 While the virus has mostly been found here in North America, it has also occurred in parts of Russia.

-So, why is this virus so scary?
+So, why are these tick-borne flaviviruses so scary?
 There are many reasons.
 First off, the virus transmits much faster than Lyme, which transmits in about 24 hours.
 It is believed Powassan can transmit in as little as half that time.
 In lab testing, scientists got it to transmit to a mouse in only 15 minutes!

 The viral infection is mostly spread through six tick species that have fed on small mammals like mice and woodchucks.
 The good news is that once it's in a human, it can't spread to the tick and back to other humans, but there are plenty of other frightening things about this virus.